atlassistant/pytlas/README.rst

 pytlas include a basic CLI interface to interact with the system.

-This line will start the pytlas command prompt with skills located in the `example/skills/` directory.
+This line will start the pytlas repl with skills located in the `example/skills/` directory.
 It will load all data and fit the engine before starting the prompt.

 .. code-block:: bash

-  $ pytlas -s example/skills -v -l en
+  $ pytlas -s example/skills -v -l en repl

 From code
 ~~~~~~~~~